 Youth Theatre Ireland Team

 For the period of Michelle Carew's maternity leave, Eoghan will cover the position of Director.
 Eoghan will manage the staff, resources and work programme of Youth Theatre Ireland.
 He will ensure that Youth Theatre Ireland delivers on its role and mission as an organisation.
 Contact Eoghan

 Shelley maintains the organisation's finances and the overall administration of the office.
 She also assists with the management of the work programme.
-She also looks after website management and manages internal and external communications with members and other organisations.
+She looks after website management and manages internal and external communications with members and other organisations.
 She worked for many years in New York City for Broadway and off-Broadway producers including serving as General Manager of the Irish Repertory Theatre.
 Contact Shelley.

 Youth Theatre Officer—Alan King